Ardath Mayhar: Work

 She moved back to Texas to become a fantasy and science-fiction writer, and lived on a place bordering the Attoyac River as it entered the Sam Rayburn Lake, which is in the Big Thicket country (today just outside the official Big Thicket National Preserve).

 Her juvenile novels (what would now be called 'young adult') were divided between her 'East Texas' series with regional settings, and her fantasy works for that age group.
 She often featured strong-minded and morally-certain adolescent girl heroines at a time when it was not fashionable to do so.

 Until her health began to fail, her reputation was such that she still spoke regularly in the area, drawing large crowds.

 Joe R. Lansdale wrote "Ardath Mayhar writes damn fine books!"

 Papers

 The main collection of her papers is the Ardath Mayhar Papers at the East Texas Research Center of the Stephen F. Austin State University.
-There is also an Ardath Mayhar Papers collection at The University of Southern Mississippi.
+There is also an Ardath Mayhar Papers collection at The University of Southern Mississippi, and a substantial amount of correspondence with fellow author Andre Norton in Norton's papers at Syracuse University's Special Collections Research Center.